Part I ─The Early Years

 Though they’d created a committee on quackery, it really did nothing in the early years, as they simply allowed the voices of the medical community to attack the outsiders.

-In our next section [as of yet, 4/17/19, still not written] we will examine the extent of their “quackbusting,” their educational programs, and some of the early cancer treatments they helped to wipe out of the public’s collective mind.
-Additionally, we will list many of the companies that donate huge chunks of money to the ACS, companies that pollute the planet with chemicals known or suspected to cause cancer, and their “bribes” to the ACS keeps the ACS from pointing out that their supporters cause the cancers the ACS is hoping to cure.
-Finally, we will show you how the money reserved for research goes only to established, conventional research which has gotten fatter and fatter while not having many great successes, though every now and then they publish stories of cure being right around the corner.
-All they need is a little more money.
+In our next section [as of yet, December, 2019, still not written] we will examine the extent of their “quackbusting,” their educational programs, and some of the early cancer treatments they helped to wipe out of the public’s collective mind.
+Additionally, we will list many of the companies that donate huge chunks of money to the ACS, companies that pollute the planet with chemicals known or suspected to cause cancer, and their “bribes” to the ACS that keeps the ACS from pointing out that their supporters cause the cancers the ACS is hoping to cure.
+We will show you how the money reserved for research goes only to established, conventional research which has gotten fatter and fatter while not having many great successes, though every now and then they publish stories of a cure being right around the corner and all they need is a little more money.
+And we will show you one more thing we’ve discovered: that when they do finance studies that prove to be pretty darn successful and promising, they will not post the results of those studies at their website.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.